sowcow/blog/content/posts/caesar.md

 There are interesting small details everywhere: details about politics, contracts, warfare, decision making.

 The narrative itself is also quite fascinating to me.

+Also national differences that are depicted in the book are quite entertaining.